 Going forward, SMS is committed to; building on its successes in engaging motor sport with Government Agencies, improving the visibility of motor sport in society and to secure increased funding and support for the development of motor sport in Scotland.

-The SMS committee is chaired by Tom Purves, Chairman of the Royal Automobile Club and non-executive Director of the Motor Sports Association.
+The SMS committee is chaired by Tom Purves, former Chairman of the Royal Automobile Club.
 The rest of the group consist of representatives from various positions within 2 and 4 wheel motor sport, as well as having representation from Sportscotland and EventScotland.

 The Full list of committee members are as follows: